Journeys in Design recognises the power of Creative energy in helping all of us to heal and thrive.

 Image courtesy of Helena Loermans

-Our Weaving Workshop require greater lead time than was available during our Leith exhibition when focused for those with established dementia.
+Our Weaving Workshops require greater lead time than was available during our Leith exhibition when focused for those with established dementia.
 We are happy in the meantime to arrange curator tours and were able to offer this to the Living Memory Group as evidenced in our Facebook posts.
 This mailing generated helpful discussion.
-We are working with Artlink to offer a workshop in October.
+We are working with Artlink to offer a focused workshop.